unc-csxl/csxl.unc.edu/docs/branches.md

 * Beginning work on a subtask of an Issue Branch
 * Pushing your branch to GitHub
 * Collaborating on a branch on GitHub
-* Creating a Pull Request and Code Review
+* Creating a Pull Request (PR) and Code Review (CR)
-* Catching your Issue Branch up-to-date with `stage` for Merging
-* Continuing work after creating a Pull Request
+* Continuing work after on PR after creation / CR changes requested
+* Catching a PR branch up with its base branch before merging
+* Merging a PR via Squash and Merge
-* Switching Issues/Tasks to Make Requested Changes / Improvements
+* Switching Issues/Tasks to Work on the "Next Thing"
 * Switching Issues/Tasks to Review a Teammate's Code
 * Catching your team's `stage` branch up with [csxl.unc.edu](https://csxl.unc.edu) production's `main` branch